-Today, however, the community is facing a new challenge, due to the growth in the numbers of men indulging in days-long orgies organised on social media, fuelled by drugs, such as liquid ecstasy, or “G”, in a practice known to doctors as “chemsex”.
+Today, however, the community is facing a new challenge due to the growth in the numbers of men indulging in days-long orgies organized on social media, fuelled by drugs, such as liquid ecstasy, or “G,” in a practice known to doctors as “chemsex.”

-Indeed, police and doctors report that the use of crystal meth is largely confined to those in the gay community involved in group sex.
-Seven in 10 use needles.
-Two-thirds of those with HIV admit to not taking their HIV medication while under the influence.
+Indeed, police and doctors report that the use of crystal meth is primarily confined to those in the gay community involved in group sex.
+Seven in 10 use needles and two-thirds of those with HIV admit to not taking their HIV medication while under the influence.

-Most worryingly of all, nearly nine in every 10 believe they contracted HIV – which is rising again in London – through their use of drugs such as crystal meth, GBL and Mephedrone.
+Most worryingly, nearly nine in every 10 believe they contracted HIV – which is rising again in London – through their use of drugs such as crystal meth, GBL, and Mephedrone.

 CRIMES including RAPE

-It doesn’t take much imagination to understand how the usage of these drugs, especially over a long period of time, with total strangers could lead to a rise in not just HIV rates but also other STIs.
+It doesn’t take much imagination to understand how the usage of these drugs, especially over a long period, with total strangers, could lead to a rise in not just HIV rates but also other STIs.

 These unregulated gatherings are publicized on social media for the sole purpose of gaining the most amount of attendants.
-When this is combined with the number of people who have not been tested for HIV along with those who are not using precautions such as PrEP or even condoms, yes, infection rates will rise.
+When this is combined with the number of people who have not been tested for HIV and those who are not using precautions such as PrEP or condoms, infection rates will rise.

 Most of this is due to the effects of the drugs on the user.
-All of them are known to not only create a heightened sex drive, but also euphoria, sleepiness and an impaired judgement.
+They are known to create not only a heightened sex drive but also euphoria, sleepiness, and impaired judgment.
 This is the deadliest cocktail of all, as it can lead to other dangers.

 The documentary was partly based on a survey of 2,700 gay and bisexual men in Britain conducted earlier this year.

-It said more than one in four of the men surveyed reported being sexually assaulted after taking the drug, which rose in popularity on the gay club scene at the turn of the century.
+It said more than one in four men surveyed reported being sexually assaulted after taking the drug, which rose in popularity on the gay club scene at the turn of the century.

 “The fact that [GHB] is being weaponized by rapists and murders should be of high alarm to the police and the government,” he told the Thomson Reuters Foundation by phone.